marmelab/react-admin/docs/DataProviders.md

 * **[Parse Server](https://github.com/ParsePlatform/parse-server)**: [leperone/aor-parseserver-client](https://github.com/leperone/aor-parseserver-client)
 * **[PostgREST](http://postgrest.com/en/v0.4/)**: [tomberek/aor-postgrest-client](https://github.com/tomberek/aor-postgrest-client)

-If you've written a REST client for another backend, and open-sourced it, please help complete this list with your package.
+If you've written a Data Provider for another backend, and open-sourced it, please help complete this list with your package.

 ### Simple REST

-This REST client fits APIs using simple GET parameters for filters and sorting.
+This Data Provider fits REST APIs using simple GET parameters for filters and sorting.
 This is the dialect used for instance in [FakeRest](https://github.com/marmelab/FakeRest).

 | REST verb            | API calls
 |----------------------|----------------------------------------------------------------